oslabs-beta/AthenaJS/electron-react/athena-website/docs/intro.md

 ### Key Features of AthenaJS Include:

-- Intuitive interface for editing components, mocking props, and managing state.
+- **Intuitive interface** for editing components, mocking props, and managing state.
 This includes a built-in linter for JavaScript, JSON, and JSX.

-- Support for defining custom actions to manage component behavior and interactions.
+- Support for **defining custom actions** to manage component behavior and interactions.

-- Live component rendering and previewing, making it easy to visualize and test components on the fly.
+- **Live component rendering and previewing**, making it easy to visualize and test components on the fly.

-- Render time calculations, allowing developers to analyze component performance and optimize if needed.
+- **Render time calculations**, allowing developers to analyze component performance and optimize if needed.

-- Export functionality to integrate updated components seamlessly into your React application.
+- **Export** functionality to integrate updated components seamlessly into your React application.

-- Ability to edit React server components in isolation, allowing developers to optimize performance and reduce the need for client-side rendering, further enhancing the React development experience.
+- Ability to **edit React server components in isolation**, allowing developers to optimize performance and reduce the need for client-side rendering, further enhancing the React development experience.

 ## Prerequisities